 Who Regulates Options Trading in Canada?

-Options trading in Canada is regulated by multiple financial authorities to ensure fair and transparent markets:
+Canada options trading platforms like Interactive Brokers and Plus500 are regulated by multiple financial authorities to ensure fair and transparent markets:

 Investment Industry Regulatory Organization of Canada (IIROC)